Gridlock Guy: Like snow days, Atlanta needs storm days - NewsBreak

 Schools, although at a great educational, logistical, and financial cost, employed remote learning during the pandemic.
 School systems should at least consider building in some “remote-optional” functionality on days with forecasted inclement weather.

-Nov.
-30 saw inches of rainfall in a short time, creating numerous flooding spots.
-And high winds in these rare fall thunderstorms toppled some trees in the rain-weakened soil.https://twitter.com/ajcwsbtraffic/status/1597949431718072320
+November 30th saw inches of rainfall in a short time, creating numerous flooding spots.

+High winds in these rare fall thunderstorms toppled some trees in the rain-weakened soil.

-Even where flooding wasn’t rampant, my colleagues with WSB Triple Team Traffic detailed numerous crashes.
-Many were garden-variety spinouts, which are especially common in heavy rain.
-Others were far more serious, such as the crash investigation that shut down I-75/northbound near Moores Mill Road (Exit 254) for nearly two hours before sunrise.https://twitter.com/MikeShieldsWSB/status/1597915043420868609
+And even where flooding wasn’t rampant, my colleagues with WSB Triple Team Traffic detailed numerous crashes.
+Many were of the garden variety spinout, which is especially common in heavy rain.
+Others were far more serious, such as the crash investigation that shut down I-75/northbound near Moores Mill Road (Exit 254) for nearly two hours before sunrise.

 These were just two major problems out of the litany of havoc that littered Metro Atlanta’s rain-weary roads.
 Driving was absolutely dangerous, given the poor conditions and the reckless ineptitude that many motorists display.